litmuschaos/v1-litmus-docs/docs/azure-instance-stop.md

   name: cloud-secret
 type: Opaque
 stringData:
-  cloud_config.yml: |-
+  azure.auth: |-
-    # Add the cloud AWS credentials respectively
-    [default]
-    aws_access_key_id = XXXXXXXXXXXXXXXXXXX
-    aws_secret_access_key = XXXXXXXXXXXXXXX
+    {
+      "clientId": "XXXXXXXXX",
+      "clientSecret": "XXXXXXXXX",
+      "subscriptionId": "XXXXXXXXX",
+      "tenantId": "XXXXXXXXX",
+      "activeDirectoryEndpointUrl": "XXXXXXXXX",
+      "resourceManagerEndpointUrl": "XXXXXXXXX",
+      "activeDirectoryGraphResourceId": "XXXXXXXXX",
+      "sqlManagementEndpointUrl": "XXXXXXXXX",
+      "galleryEndpointUrl": "XXXXXXXXX",
+      "managementEndpointUrl": "XXXXXXXXX"
+    }
 ```

-- If you change the secret key name (from `cloud_config.yml`) please also update the `AWS_SHARED_CREDENTIALS_FILE`
+- If you change the secret key name (from `azure.auth`) please also update the `AZURE_AUTH_LOCATION`
 ENV value on `experiment.yaml`with the same name.

 ## Entry-Criteria

--   EC2 instance is healthy before chaos injection.
+-   Azure instance is healthy before chaos injection.

 ## Exit-Criteria

--   EC2 instance is healthy post chaos injection.
+-   Azure instance is healthy post chaos injection.

 ## Details

--   Causes termination of an EC2 instance by instance ID or list of instance IDs before bringing it back to running state after the specified chaos duration.
+-   Causes PowerOff an Azure instance before bringing it back to running state after the specified chaos duration.
--   It helps to check the performance of the application/process running on the ec2 instance.
+-   It helps to check the performance of the application/process running on the instance.
--   When the `MANAGED_NODEGROUP` is enable then the experiment will not try to start the instance post chaos instead it will check of the addition of the new node instance to the cluster.

 ## Integrations

--   EC2 Terminate can be effected using the chaos library: `litmus`, which makes use of aws sdk to start/stop an EC2 instance.
+-   Azure Instance Stop can be effected using the chaos library: `litmus`, which makes use of azure sdk to start/stop an instance.
 -   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment